casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ## Next Steps and Further Testing

 Unit testing is only one way to test potential Deploys prior to sending them to a Casper network.
 After unit testing your contract, you may wish to perform [local network testing](../../dapp-dev-guide/setup-nctl) using NCTL.
-This allows you to set up and control multiple local Casper nodes to perform testing in further simulated network environment.
+This allows you to set up and control multiple local Casper nodes to perform [testing in a further simulated network environment](../../dapp-dev-guide/nctl-test).

 You may also wish to test your Deploys on the Casper [Testnet](https://testnet.cspr.live/).